Financial planning tools and services to put you on the path to the future you want

 The NewRetirement Retirement Planner lets you see what happens to your finances no matter how long you live.
 You can easily compare your finances with different goal ages.
 Find out how much you can spend if you live to your expected longevity.
 Will you run out of money if you live 10 or 20 years longer than average?
 Get answers for these scenarios and everything in between.

-Most of today’s retirees have not saved adequately, but that does not mean that you can’t retire and that you don’t need a retirement plan.
+While many of today’s retirees have not saved adequately, that does not mean that you can’t retire and that you don’t need a retirement plan.

-Everyone has resources and an important new retirement rule is that you need to think about using those resources creatively.
+Everyone has resources and an important NEW retirement rule is that you need to think about using those resources creatively.
 You likely have savings.
-However, you can also count on Social Security, the capability to work in some capacity, family and friends, a house, the ability to reduce expenses and much more…
+However, you will also probably have Social Security, the capability to work in some capacity, family and friends, a house, the ability to reduce expenses, or other possibilities.

 You can make small trade-offs to achieve a secure retirement at any level.
 Examples of small trade-offs that make a big difference include: